seanmckaybeck/notify_labor/README.md

 ## Configuration

 Create an account with Twilio and buy a number.
 Create a server that is publicly accessible on the internet and download this repo to it.
-Install the dependencies using `pip`: `pip install -r requirements.tx`.
+Install the dependencies using `pip`: `pip install -r requirements.txt`.
 You should ideally do this in a virtual environment using `virtualenv`.

 Notice the file called `config.ini`.
 The following describes what each of the parameters should be: